agrison/hello-clj-clever-cloud/README.md

 ## Prerequisites

-You will need Java and Leiningen installed on your machine, but if uou're already fan of Clojure, you got this covered.
+You will need Java and Leiningen installed on your machine, but if you are already a fan of Clojure, you got this covered.

 ## Create the application